 This repo contains helm and YAML for deploying Portainer into a Kubernetes environment.
+Chart versions follow a Portainer-aligned versioning scheme — see VERSIONING.md for details.
 Follow the applicable instructions for your edition / deployment methodology below:

 Install the repository: